eclipse-tractusx/demand-capacity-mgmt/docs/User Flow.md

 ## Supplier

 - **Manage Capacity Groups:**
-    1. Access the application dashboard.
+    1. Access the application dashboard as a supplier.
     ![](images/userflow/supplier-dashboard.png "")
     2. On the top menu select the **Todo** section, it will show you the count of the demands waiting a supplier interaction .
     3. View pending demands, the supplier can then select them and assign them to a capacity group or create a new one if necessary.